 Tier A continued …

 According to The Hollywood Reporter, the aforementioned Tier A actors have negotiated a new deal that will earn them each a whopping $1.1 million per episode for Seasons 7 and 8.

-But there’s a slight catch: each of the coming seasons will be shorter than previous ones, with Season 7 running for seven episodes and Season 8 expected to run for six episodes.
+But there’s a slight catch: Each of the coming seasons will be shorter than previous ones, with Season 7 running for seven episodes and Season 8 expected to run for six episodes.
 So while their paychecks may be higher, they’ll be earning less of them overall.
-It’s also worth nothing that while the raise helps secure the key cast for the series’ final run, it doesn’t necessarily guarantee that all five characters will survive til the show’s last episodes.
+It’s also worth noting that while the raise helps secure the key cast for the series’ final run, it doesn’t necessarily guarantee that all five characters will survive ’til the show’s last episodes.

 2. Tier B

 Per THR, the lower-salaried “B” tier includes co-stars Natalie Dormer (Margaery Tyrell), Sophie Turner (Sansa Stark), Maisie Williams (Arya Stark), and several others who remain unnamed.
 Of the names including in this tier, Williams is probably the most surprising, as her character Arya is a fan favorite and widely considered a staple of the show.
 However, some reports suggest that her younger age could have been a factor in knocking her down to the second tier.